+Administrative Services.
 UGI provides certain financial and administrative services to UGI Utilities.
 UGI bills UGI Utilities monthly for all direct expenses incurred by UGI on behalf of UGI Utilities and an allocated share of indirect corporate expenses incurred or paid with respect to services provided to UGI Utilities.
 The allocation of indirect UGI corporate expenses to UGI Utilities utilizes a weighted, three-component formula comprising revenues, operating expenses and net assets employed and considers UGI Utilities' relative percentage of such items to the total of such items for all UGI operating subsidiaries for which general and administrative services are provided.
 Management believes that this allocation method is reasonable and equitable to UGI Utilities and this allocation method has been accepted by the PAPUC in past rate case proceedings and management audits as a reasonable method of allocating such expenses.
-UGI Utilities also engages in other services with various other affiliates pursuant to arrangements authorized by the PAPUC using similar allocation or market-based pricing methods.
 These billed expenses are classified as "Operating and administrative expenses - related parties" in the Condensed Consolidated Statements of Income.
-In addition, UGI Utilities provides limited administrative services to UGI and certain of UGI's subsidiaries under PAPUC affiliated interest agreements.
-Amounts billed to these entities by UGI Utilities totaled \$1,151 and \$1,182 during the three months ended December 31, 2019 and 2018, respectively.